 Meanwhile, many homeowners make good use of different cable types for both work and leisure in their own home.
 Some employees are remote employees and thus will have a home office.
 This office will feature a desktop PC or laptop, and perhaps a fax machine, scanner, and printer.
 Cables will connect all of these different devices, including a cat5 cable or cat6 ethernet cable to connect that PC to the Internet.
 Through the Web, a remote worker will share files, send emails, and conduct video chat services.

 Cables can be fun, too.
 Many homeowners like to build a home entertainment system, which means linking up different devices with the proper cables.
 This may include plugging a laptop or game console into a digital projector or HDTV with an HDMI cable, which can be bought separately if need be.
 Ethernet cables can connect a game console to the Internet for online gaming and video streaming, and cables can also connect a sound system to all this.
+This makes watching TV shows, such as Go Iguanas, an immersive experience.
 Even home golf simulators may use cables to connect a digital projector to the laptop running the simulator program.